 The Decline of Mainline Protestants

-Before the 1960s, the Mainline Protestants had a high membership subscription and growth rates in the US.
-The decline began in early 1960s leading to the few numbers we see today.
+Before the 1960s, the Mainline Protestants had a high membership subscription and growth rates in the United States.
+The decline began in the early 1960s leading to the few numbers seen today.
 Some of the reasons attributed to the decline include the exodus of the youth in the 1970s, believers’ search for richer spiritual diets, and the indifference of the Mainline Protestants towards the struggles of the Black, oppressed, and the poor in the society.
 Furthermore, most members left because they felt that the church had become weak, not providing answers to life’s questions.
 Another theory which tries to explain the decline in numbers of Mainline Protestants points towards secularization.
 According to the theory, the spread of mass education, industrialization, and urbanization led to the reduced numbers of the Mainline Protestants.

 US States by Mainline Protestant Population

 |Rank||State||% of Adults Who Are Mainline Protestant (Source: PEW Research Center)|